alexa-labs/skill-workshop-smart-city/Module 2 - Add new intent - MoneySpentIntent/README.md

 		return handlerInput.requestEnvelope.request.type === 'LaunchRequest';
 	},
 	handle(handlerInput) {
 				const speechText = 'Welcome to the Las Vegas Smart City Checkbook Skill.
+You can ask how much money was spent by the City of Las Vegas on a department in a certain year.
+For example, you can say how much money was spent on fire services in 2018.
 What would you like to know?';
 		return handlerInput.responseBuilder
 			.speak(speechText)
 			.reprompt(speechText)